 Container plants need to be re-potted every two to three years in a good potting soil.

-Feed in spring with an all-purpose fertilizer applied just as new green growth appears.
+Feed the plant in spring with an all-purpose fertilizer applied just as new green growth appears.

 Water the plant weekly in summer for both in-ground and potted plants.

-Try planting this shrub in a rockery, along a path or in a container with annual plants.
-The shrub is fragrant when needles are crushed and also useful on sloping ground and exposed windy hill.
+Try planting this shrub in a rockery, along a path, or in a container with annual plants.
+The shrub is fragrant when needles are crushed and also useful on sloping ground and exposed, windy hillsides.